kbase/auth2/design/anonymousTokens.md

 * ATs could not be used to create other tokens.
 * ATs would be prefixed with a string to indicate they are anonymous (e.g. `***ANONYMOUS***-[remainder of token goes here]`)
-* ATs would be created and introspected with separate APIs from normal tokens.
+* ATs would be created, introspected, and revoked with separate APIs from normal tokens.
   * Token creation requires no authentication.
 * The administration UI would have AT and user lookup functionality and the ability to revoke said tokens.